CuriousCrow/template-wizard-service/README.md

 ## Template configuration settings
 The following application settings (`application.properties`) are used to configure the library:

-`templatewizard.source-path` - used to setup path to user-generated templates
+`templatewizard.source-path` - used to set up path to user-generated templates

 `templatewizard.descriptor-file` - templates info configuration document